 12 Step Programs for Loved Ones of an Alcoholic

 The open meeting format described above allows someone who may want to check out AA to not feel threatened.
 In addition, friends and family members of alcoholics may attend open AA meetings.
 However, they may not become AA members unless they have a problem with alcohol abuse and have a desire to stop drinking.
 This facilitated the creation of 12 step programs such as Al-Anon and Alateen.
-These groups offer support if friends and family are seeking their own recovery from the turmoil created by the drinking problem of a family member, spouse, or some other close individual.
+These groups offer support if friends and family are seeking their own recovery from the turmoil from a drinking problem of a family member, spouse, or some other close individual.
 These organizations use their own variation of the 12 steps of AA, to provide a program of recovery that helps one to deal with the drinking problem of another.
 They offer comfort and community support that can help those coping with a loved one’s alcoholism.

 12 Step Programs and the 12 Steps in Treatment Centers